I’ve been in a car accident—What do I do next?

 Click HERE to see more information on uninsured motorist accidents.

 If you or someone you love has been injured in a car accident, you have rights.
-Our legal team here at Quattrochi and Torres, PA want to help you understand Florida law and determine if you have a claim.
+Our legal team here at Quattrochi, Torres, and Taormina, PA want to help you understand Florida law and determine if you have a claim.
 Please contact us today so that we can put our experience to work and maximize the value of your claim.

-Quattrochi and Torres – Justice For The Injured
+Quattrochi, Torres, and Taormina – Justice For The Injured